cliftonsluss/SFunk/README.md

 	"avgoutfile": "avgout.trj", // file to write the "avgdump" to if "avgdump" is true "nbList": false,  // flag to set whether or not to write the neighbor list to a file (useful to examine local behavior of the system)
-	"neighbor list file": "nbl.txt",  // file to write neighbor list to if "nbList" is true "avgtraj": "avg.trj", // hmmm, I forgot what this was for "var01_only": true,   // only perform covariance calculations taking the "avgoutfile" from a previous calculation "avgtrajin": "avgout.trj" // a file containing a single average frame of data from a previous calculation }
+	"neighbor list file": "nbl.txt",  // file to write neighbor list to if "nbList" is true "avgtraj": "avg.trj", // average frame to use to for neighbor list output (avgtraj, neighbor list file, and nblist are all diagnostic settings do no use)
+	"var01_only": true,   // only perform covariance calculations taking the "avgoutfile" from a previous calculation "avgtrajin": "avgout.trj" // a file containing a single average frame of data from a previous calculation }